open-mmlab/mmsegmentation/docs/en/notes/faq.md

 The parameter type of `reduce_zero_label` in dataset is Boolean, which is default to False.
 It is used to ignore the dataset label 0.
 The specific method is to change label 0 to 255, and subtract 1 from the corresponding number of all the remaining labels.
 At the same time, set 255 as ignore index in the decode head, which means that it will not participate in the loss calculation.

-Following is the specific implementation logic of `reduce_ zero_ Label`:
+Following is the specific implementation logic of `reduce_zero_label`:

 ```python
 if self.reduce_zero_label: